jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 ### Monitoring

 Being able to monitor a server is one of the most important things.
-Is this node running smoothly or do we reach it's maximum capacity?
+Is this node running smoothly or do we reach its maximum capacity?
 Should we consider upgrading our VPS?
 Spawning a new instance?
 How many requests by second do we handle?
 Does our server handle high traffic peaks without downtime?

 Monitoring can help us understand what's going on, and, more important, can reassure us in the health of